AlonzoNalpon/Goop/GoopEngine/Goop_ReadMe.txt

 Pressing "U", in the game scene, will reduce the enemy's health by 1 bar.

 known bugs:
-Options menu in-game does not work.
-(Only the one accessed from main menu does)

 Team Roster:
 Wong Chin Kit Bryan - Tech Lead, Product Manager